Developer Guide

 - Test case:

-command was used previously to undo acreate
+redo(assuming that theundocommand was used previously to undo acreatecommand)

-command that was undone will be called again.
-The budget that was created using thecreate
+Expected: Thecreatecommand that was undone will be called again.
+The budget that was created using thecreatecommand will be reflected in the GUI list.

 Undo Command